Psychology at Brampton College

 Orison Swett Marden

 Psychology provides a broad introduction to the scope and nature of psychology as a science.
-It encourages students to explore how science works by carrying out practical investigations that are applicable to real life.
+It encourages students to explore how science works by analysing practical investigations that are applicable to real life.
 By the time students have completed the course they have a better understanding of how human behaviour from infancy to adulthood can have an affect on the society in which they live.
 The AQA A level specification is very exciting as students will gain knowledge in how memory works along with what happens when young children have their attachment to the mother figure disrupted.
-Also new topics such as biopsychology where we look at language and auditory functions in the brain; and how the are processed by PET and MRI scans.
+Also new topics such as biopsychology where we look at language and auditory functions in the brain; and how they are processed by PET and MRI scans.

 Psychology at Brampton is a very popular subject which has enjoyed a very high level of exam success over many years.
 Taught by expert A level teachers in pleasant surroundings, Psychology can be studied on a one year A level course as well as the new reformed 2 year course.
 This fascinating subject combines very well with science subjects A level choices.